heygrady/blog/apps/blog-app/src/pages/posts/2022-09-01-creating-a-yarn-monorepo-in-2022.md

 ## Initialize Turborepo

 Turborepo speeds up the process of running commands in all workspace packages.
-This is very helpful for CI/CD workflows and for bootstrapping a repo after checkout.
+This is very helpful for CI/CD workflows and for bootstrapping a repository after checkout.
 This document does not cover any of the advanced configuration where you can pay money to Vercel to maintain a shared workspace cache.

 - [Configuring Turbo](https://turborepo.org/docs/getting-started#create-turbojson)